 Matthew 28:19 says that it is just the beginning: So wherever you go, make disciples of all nations: Baptize them in the name of the Father, and of the Son, and of the Holy Spirit.
 Teach them to do everything I have commanded you

 Baptism is not the end of the journey it is the beginning.
 Sometimes we get someone in the water and we just kind of leave them there.
 It’s like we have taken this journey to get them to move in faith and our job is done.
 But that’s not what Jesus says.
 We baptize and then teach them to observe, we teach them to walk like Jesus walked.
-Once they submit to baptism they are just babies in Christ.
-Jarred and Jami wouldn’t leave Austin alone to his best devices; He needs guidance, nurturing, love, and teaching.
+Paul would say that these new Christians are babies in Christ.
+Rob and Samantha wouldn’t leave Scarlet alone to her best devices; She needs guidance, nurturing, love, and teaching.
+So do new Christians.

 When you understand that baptism is the beginning not the end it leads us to the truth that: You need to be baptized because you don’t have it together.
 I have heard a thousand times, you know I really believe in Jesus and I really need to be baptized but not yet.
 I have got so much going wrong in my life.
 When I get it all straightened out then I’ll come.

 The Bible is full of people who were baptized the very first time they heard the Gospel.
-There was no way that they had full knowledge or they had all of their bad habits licked.
+There was no way that they had full knowledge or they had fixed all of their bad habits.
 They decided that they were going to trust God and rely on His grace.

 So today let me encourage you.
 If today you need to be baptized what you need to do:

 1) Put your faith in Jesus.
 Jesus saves!

 2) Keep your focus on what Jesus did for you.
 You need to clam the promise in scripture that says you are buried with Him and you will be resurrected with Him.

 3) You need to say I want a new beginning.
 It’s not working and I really need to get it together because it’s not working.

 4) You need to throw yourself on the grace of God.